Cirkit Designer Logo

 1. No Change in Output Voltage:

-• Solution: Adjust the fixed resistor value to better match the LDR's resistance under expected light conditions.
+• Solution: Adjust the resistor value to better match the light conditions.

 FAQs

-A: LDRs are suitable for detecting relative changes in light intensity but are not ideal for precise measurements.
-For accurate light intensity measurements, consider using a photodiode or a light sensor module.
+A1: LDRs are not highly accurate for precise measurements.
+For precise light intensity measurements, consider using a calibrated light sensor like a photodiode or a lux sensor.

-Q: Can I use an LDR with digital input pins?
+Q4: Can I use an LDR with a 3.3V system?